learn-co-curriculum/dsc-lingalg-linear-equations/README.md

 ## Summary

-In this lesson, you learned how a system of linear (simultaneous) equations can be solved using elimination and substitution, and also , how to covert these problems into matrices and vectors to be processed by computational algorithms.
-In next couple of lessons, we'll look at how to describe these entities in python and numpy and also how to perform arithmetic and other operations to solve these types of equations.
+In this lesson, you learned how a system of linear (simultaneous) equations can be solved using elimination and substitution, and also, how to covert these problems into matrices and vectors to be processed by computational algorithms.
+In the next couple of lessons, we'll look at how to describe these entities in python and numpy and also how to perform arithmetic and other operations to solve these types of equations.